tirmizee/PL-SQL-ORACLE-Example/README.md

 - <b>WB</b> write byte mode.
 - <b>AB</b> append byte mode.

+If you try to open a file specifying 'a' or 'ab' for open_mode but the file does not exist, the file is created in write mode.

 #### Read a single line of file

     SET SERVEROUTPUT ON;